Mixed-Integer Linear Optimization for Semi-Supervised Optimal Classification Trees: Introduction

 In the field of semi-supervised decision trees, \textcite{Semisupervised3} splits internal nodes by utilizing the structural characteristics of the data for subspace partition.
 Moreover, \textcite{Semisupervised2} consider minimizing a local impurity function and \textcite{SemisupervisedSF} propose self-training as base learners.
-Recently, \textcite{SemiSuptogrowing} consider a maximum mean discrepancy to estimate the class ratio at every splitting rule in a univariate decision tree.
-Furthermore, \textcite{SemiSupervised4} present a graph Laplacian approach to deal with the unlabeled data.
+Recently, \textcite{SemiSuptogrowing} consider a maximum-mean discrepancy to estimate the class ratio at every splitting rule in a univariate decision tree.
+Furthermore, \textcite{SemiSupervised4} present a graph Laplacian approach to deal with unlabeled data.
 Hence, although they present different ideas, none of the approaches considers globally solving a single optimization problem.

 Moreover, in many cases, external sources provide information about the total amount of elements in each class within a population.
 For example, in some businesses, the number of positive labels might be available, but the identification of which customer has a positive or negative label is unknown.
 An intuitive example is a supermarket for which the amount of cash payments is known.
 However, this information is not attributable to the individual customers ex-post.
 Another example is population surveys, where statistics agencies can provide how many people are employed.
+In the context of bank lending, the bank can also determine how many people will receive the loan and how many will not, providing cardinality information.
+This cardinality information can also be obtained from the class distribution of the sample, as it is done in \textcite{BURGARD2026107337} for health data generation.
+Although the available data may be provided by external sources, it can come from non-probability samples in which the data collection mechanism is largely unknown, creating the risk of a biased sample.
+In such cases, having additional information on the total number of points in each class can be particularly important because standard methods can struggle to correct for sampling bias.

 For logistic regression, the idea of aggregating this extra information is proposed by \textcite{Burgard2021CSDA}, who develop a cardinality-constrained multinomial logit model.
 In the SVM setting, \textcite{constrainedSVM} present a mixed-integer quadratic optimization model and iterative clustering techniques to tackle cardinality constraints for each class.
-Our contribution here is to propose to add this aggregated additional information to a multivariate OCT model by imposing a cardinality constraint on the predicted labels for the unlabeled data.
+Our contribution in this paper is to propose to add this aggregated additional information to a multivariate OCT model by imposing a cardinality constraint on the predicted labels for the unlabeled data.
+To this end, we consider a special case of the broad field of semi-supervised learning that is mainly focusing on the given cardinality information.

 We develop a big-$M$-based MILP to solve the semi-supervised optimal classification tree (S$^2$OCT) problem that deals with the cardinality constraint for the unlabeled data.
 The cardinality constraint helps to account for biased samples since the number of predictions in each class on the population is bounded by the constraint.
 This paper is organized as follows.
 In Section~\ref{sec:chapter-1} we present preliminary concepts and our optimization problem.
 Afterward, the big-$M$-based MILP formulation is presented in Section~\ref{sec:chapter-2}.
 In Section~\ref{sec:numerical-results}, numerical results are reported and discussed and we conclude in Section~\ref{sec:conclusion}.